AndersMovert/search-head-transformer/README.md

 **A confidence-based search mechanism at the output layer that replaces the standard linear projection with learned context retrieval.**

 Instead of predicting the next token from a single hidden state `h[t]`, the search head pairs `h[t]` with every previous embedding `h[j]` and selects the pair that produces the most confident prediction.
-This simple change yields a **0.35 BPC improvement** over concatenation baselines at 2B characters of training.

 > The search head transforms the transformer from a batch sequence processor into a reactive system with non-blocking read access to an evolving information environment.